soopsman/bl2_loot_tracker/Readme.md

 1. Unzip the latest release
 2. Create a Personal Access Token in GitHub with the 'Gists' permission
-3. Copy the token into token.txt
+3. Copy the token into appsettings.json in the indicated spot
+4. Update your seeds path in appsettings.json if required

 ### Usage